not-a-robot-lab/Schakelaar/README.md

 The front panel is a single layer "circuit" on aluminium with white soldermask.
 The jacks and switches have a space around without soldermask, so the panel is grounded.

 I made the text really small, because I think it is less usefull after a while.
 It is more like a manual.

+## The Animal Illustration
+Instead of asking AI to "generate" me a representation that is not a robot, I picked the nicest donkey from the "Lets Draw It" website https://letsdraw.it/